 Rafael, Certified Iyengar Yoga Teacher, has developed an acute understanding of muscle function and disfunction.
 This journey began with a search for relief from debilitating chronic back pain in the 80’s.

 In the 90’s he organized the first Teacher Training program in the KC Metro, under Senior Iyengar Yoga instructors.
 He earned an Zentherapy Introductory certificate in 2011 and became a Flowtrition Practitioner in 2018.

-Rafael sought out yoga as a means to relieve chronic back pain in his 30s, resulting from a gymnastics injury when 16.
-In 1983 he embarked on a ten year study under Senior Iyengar Yoga teacher Laurie Blakeney, culminating in a twelve month-long apprenticeship.
+Rafael sought out the yoga postures as a means to relieve chronic back pain in his 30s, resulting from a gymnastics injury when 16.
+In 1983 he embarked on a ten year study under Iyengar Yoga teacher Laurie Blakeney, culminating in a twelve month-long apprenticeship.

 Karen Allgire, Junior Intermediate III, has made three trips to study at the Iyengar Yoga Institute in Pune, India and was chosen to teach at the 2011 Midwest Regional Conference.

-All Iyengar Yoga teachers undergo years of training to address the individual needs of the student regardless of age, ability, or state of health.
+All Iyengar Yoga teachers undergo years of training to be able to address the individual needs of the students, regardless of age, ability, or state of health.